krypt0nn/flowerpot/README.md

 - [ ] Transition to abstract transport protocols for communication
     - [x] Implement base protocol and transport abstraction
-    - [ ] Rewrite client code to use internal connection
+    - [ ] Rewrite client and shards into a single node client
+        - [x] Implement viewer struct for a packets stream
+        - [x] Implement blocks sync code which will aggregate blocks from all the available connections and run the fork selection algorithm
-    - [ ] Rewrite shards pool to keep active connections as transport streams
+        - [ ] Implement method to receive new connections
-    - [ ] Implement batched protocol methods in the shards pool
+        - [ ] Implement method to process incoming packets
     - [ ] Rewrite validator code
-    - [ ] Rewrite shard code
 - [ ] Rework blocks and transactions
     - [ ] Remove zstd compression since it's not reliable
     - [ ] Make transactions have multiple types; implement `Mint` and `Data` type transactions
+    - [ ] Remove json serialization
 - [ ] Implement gas system
     - [ ] Calculate transaction gas usage (`ceil(size_in_bytes * alpha)`)
     - [ ] Calculate total block gas usage (sum of transactions' gas usage)